SEsseltine/CS2S03/Assignment 8/README.md

 # Assignment 8

-## Problem 1 - Recursively Search a List
+## Problem 1 - Recursively Search a Linked List
 Write a function **searchList** that recursively searches a linked list for a specified value.
 The function should return a pointer to the value if it is found; otherwise, NULL should be returned.
 Use your function in a test program that creates a list of integers.
 The program should prompt the user for a value to locate in the list.

 #### Sample Run: ####